SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 ```

-The function has a visibility type of internal because we don't wnat it to be accessed outside of our contract.
+The function has a visibility type internal because we don't want it to be accessed outside of our contract.
 It also uses the view keyword since we are not modifying anything and returns an array which is the `PurchasedseedInfo`.

-Next we are going to create the `storePurchasedSeeds` function which was called in the `buySeed` function.
+Next, we are going to create the `storePurchasedSeeds` function which was called in the `buySeed` function.
 It stores the seeds purchased by a user.

 ```solidity
 function storePurchasedSeeds(address _owner,